 When Walter arrived, Carlsberg's digital journey was well underway.
 They had already started:

 They had also started working on smart breweries, kegs with sensors alerting when to order more beer, and cybersecurity to lessen the risk exposure of the additional digital assets.

 Naturally, the company also uses digital tools to gather data and run analytics to understand the impact of all this digital change.

 While there have been different Enterprise Architecture (EA) journeys at Carlsberg, Walter joined in April 2021, and his story starts there.
-The current incarnation of their Enterprise Architecture started perhaps a little bit over 2 years ago before Walter joined.
+The current incarnation of their Enterprise Architecture started perhaps over 2 years ago before Walter joined.
 But, he said, “We did a very good job in our cloud migration journey.
-We moved everything we could to the cloud, and we are recognized as one of the leading companies in that journey.”
+We moved everything we could to the cloud, and are recognized as one of the leading companies in that journey.”

 "You don't want a digital beer, right?
 We don't have a digital product or service.
-Digital for Carlsberg is how we operate, how we have relationships with our internal people, our customers, and the consumers." - Water Hannemann
+Digital for Carlsberg is how we operate, how we have relationships with our internal people, our customers, and the consumers." - Walter Hannemann

 Carlsberg’s Digital Journey as They Grow